Dambisa Moyo, Baroness Moyo

 Dambisa Felicia Moyo, Baroness Moyo (born 2 February 1969) is a Zambian-born economist and author, known for her analysis of macroeconomics and global affairs.
 She has written five books, including four New York Times bestsellers: Dead Aid: Why Aid Is Not Working and How There Is a Better Way for Africa (2009), How the West Was Lost: Fifty Years of Economic Folly – And the Stark Choices that Lie Ahead (2011), Winner Take All: China's Race for Resources and What It Means for the World (2012), Edge of Chaos: Why Democracy Is Failing to Deliver Economic Growth – and How to Fix It (2018), and How Boards Work: And How They Can Work Better in a Chaotic World (2021).

 Early life and education

 Moyo was born in 1969 in Lusaka, Zambia.
 She spent some of her childhood in the United States, while her father was pursuing his post graduate education, then returned to Zambia.

 She studied chemistry at the University of Zambia, and completed her BS in chemistry in 1991 at American University in Washington, D.C. via a scholarship.
 She received an MBA in finance from the university in 1993.

 She acquired a Master of Public Administration (MPA) degree at Harvard University's John F. Kennedy School of Government in 1997.
-In 2002 she received a DPhil in economics from St Antony's College, Oxford University.
+In 2002 she received a DPhil in economics from St Antony's College, Oxford University, where she was elected an Honorary Fellow in 2026.